omarehaly/VTOLVR-Multiplayer/README.md

 [THEGREATOVERLORDLORDOFALLCHEESE](https://github.com/THE-GREAT-OVERLORD-LORD-OF-ALL-CHEESE "Cheese's Github") for syncing features of the aircraft such as wingfold, and making the small details work, along with the aircraft carrier.

-[mrdoctorsurgeon](https://github.com/omarehaly "surgeon's Github") for understanding how objectives work in game and helping us out with making it happen, he's the only reason objectives work.
+[mrdoctorsurgeon](https://github.com/omarehaly "surgeon's Github") Objectives, Events, compression, Performance testing, Fixing missiles, Fixing bugs, Comms, Man Objects Inverse kinemateics and current maintainer

 [nebriv](https://github.com/nebriv "Nebriv's Github") for making the UI look pretty and general things with mods and hashes.